confitprime/genzplyr/README.md

 - **Send it**: Go for it, commit fully
 - **It's giving...**: It's giving off vibes of...
 - **Hits different**: Has a unique, special quality
+- **Say less**: When you just want the unique combination of values in a vector or vectors.

 ## License